Skip to product information

 I took that first bike to the UK and world singlespeed mountain bike championships that year (a burgeoning cult scene at the time) and received a lot of positive comments.
 So a production order was made, and the first batch of Swifts landed in early 2007.

 Lightweight, well proportioned, nice handling steel mountain bikes continue to be relevant for many people's modern riding.
-The latest Swift takes that nearly 20 year old conception but brings compatibility with modern mountain bike componentry.
+The latest Swift takes that nearly 20 year old concept but brings compatibility with modern mountain bike componentry.

 Smooth is fast - the Swift's supple steel frame and fork combine with high volume rubber for a sublime ride over any terrain.

 Rigid, but suspension friendly - while we love riding rigid forked bikes with fat tyres (and the stock Swift fork certainly does that beautifully) sometimes a bit of squish is nice to have.
-The Swift geometry is designed to be able to swap in a typical 100mm travel suspension fork for 29" wheels.
+The Swift geometry is designed to be able to swap in a typical 100-120mm travel suspension fork for 29" wheels.

 Eccentricity is good - the Swift has an eccentric bottom bracket shell.
 The primary benefit of this is for tensioning single cog drivetrains - whether singlespeed or an internal hub gear.
 However it is also really useful for fine tuning the bottom bracket height when using different size wheels and tyres - for instance switching between full 29+ and a typical 2.3" XC tyre.